mediamanDE/angular-mm-responsive-image/README.md

     [alt]="'Just a placeholder'"></mm-responsive-image>
 ```

+**Note**: There's no need to sort the sources by their width, this will be done by the component itself.

 ## Polyfill

-Because [responsive images](https://html.spec.whatwg.org/multipage/embedded-content.html#embedded-content) are not yet
+Because [picture element](http://caniuse.com/#feat=picture) are not supported by all browsers you may need
-supported by all major browsers you will need to use a polyfill library, like [picturefill](https://github.com/scottjehl/picturefill).
+to use a polyfill library, like [picturefill](https://github.com/scottjehl/picturefill).

 ## Inputs